-Eunice, had arrived home from the church Christmas pageant.
-The song, Wise Men Still Seek Him, playing in her heart.
+Eunice, had arrived home from the church Christmas pageant with the song, Wise Men Still Seek Him, playing in her heart.
 She lived just a few blocks away from the church and walked home enjoying the clear starry sky.
 Each breath produced a mini-vapor cloud vanishing into the cold night air.
 Most of the time her eyes focused on each step, lest she stumble in the dark.
 But with one last look up at the sky before walking into the house, her gaze locked in on what seemed the most brilliant star she had ever seen.
-She wondered if it was really a star or maybe, a satellite or planet.
+She wondered if it was really a star or maybe a satellite or a planet.
 But no, it was a single sparkling star.
 She wondered if perhaps it was the same star the wise men had followed to find the baby Jesus long ago.

-She began thinking about past Christmases with the children.
-The best days, just being a mom.
-Tempted to feel sorry for herself for being all alone.
+She began thinking about past Christmases with the children–the best days, just being a mom–tempted to feel sorry for herself for being all alone.

 Eunice softly sang the song from the Christmas pageant, changing the words just a bit.

-“Wise women still follow the savior…”♪
+♪“Wise women still follow the savior…”♪